OwnZones/efp/efp_golang/readme.txt

 Send Fragment.
 Send Fragment.
 Send Fragment.
-Got embedded data size: 19 and data type: 1
+ot embedded data size: 18 and data type: 1
+PTS: 103 broken: 0
 This is the data: Embed this string
 The data I converted is 19 bytes
 Got frame: